openebs-archive/openebs-docs/docs/prerequisites.md

 **Load iscsi_tcp module:**

-The above step may remove the `iscsi_tcp` probe and hence after a reboot, then the node will not start the `iscsi_tcp` service and OpenEBS volume mount will fail.
-Check the same from the command below.
+It is recommended to load `iscsi_tcp` module to ensure the smooth volume mounting inside the Node.
+Check the status of the same from the command below.

 ```
 lsmod | grep iscsi